How to prepare your child for kindergarten

 “All the tools you need to help your child are right in your home,” says Kerry Ballard, an educator who has taught kindergarten at Lower Canada College and St. George’s School of Montreal.
 She says that children are naturally curious and parents can help them along by taking the time to explain various items found around the house or in the garden.
 They can count the number of stairs leading to the front door, shape play dough into letters of the alphabet or look at which objects float or sink in the bathtub.
 Through these interactions, children develop skills that will serve them for life: confidence, an ability to communicate and a desire to learn.

-Here are some other tips that will help your child with the transition to kindergarten.
+Below are some great tips that will help your child with the transition to kindergarten.

 Related reading: How to deal with back-to-school butterflies